nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 * Command aliases are short forms of commands you can use to execute the commands more quickly and conveniently.<br>
-  e.g. `listc` can be instead of `listcustomer` to list all customers more easily
+  e.g. `listc` can be used instead of `listcustomer` to list all customers.
   </box>

 ### Viewing help : `help`